 We are responsible for the adequate execution of the pension plans, which we have agreed with the sponsoring companies.
-We demand total responsibility from all who work for MPF and give pertinent responsibilities to all parties related to MPF.
-We also feel responsible for maintaining a close cooperation with the sponsoring companies.
+We expect full responsibility from all who work on behalf of MPF and give the right degree of responsibility to all parties related to MPF.
+We are responsible for maintaining good collaboration and effective channels of communication with all our stakeholders.